poppins/puppet-poppins/README.md

 ## Limitations

-Tested using Puppet 3.6 on Linux (Debian 6-8, Red Hat 6-7) and OpenIndiana (151a9) both as backup server and as client machine.
+Tested using Puppet 3.6 and 4.10 on Linux (Debian 6-9, Red Hat 6-7) and OpenIndiana (151a9) both as backup server and as client machine.

 ## Development